teach-afp/www/input/lecture1.md

     putStrLn $ "Hi, " ++ name ++ "!"
   ```

-* Let us write a program that enumerates and prints a list of strings.
+* A program that enumerates and prints a list of strings:

   ```bash
   > printTable ["1g saffran", "1kg (17dl) vetemjöl", "5dl mjölk",